 Simple English definitions for legal terms

-Read a random definition: judicial officer
+Read a random definition: certificate of conference

 A patent search is when someone looks to see if their invention is already patented.
 If it is, they cannot get a patent for it.
 They usually do this before they apply for a patent.
 They can use a database from the US Patent and Trademark Office to find patents that are similar to their invention.
 This helps them make sure their invention is new and unique.